 Landing page experience is also just one of the factors which go into calculating your Quality Score.

 In a nutshell, Quality Score is the way Google rates both the relevance and quality of your keywords and ads in PPC campaigns.
 This score is used to determine your cost per click (CPC), in combination with your maximum bid.

-To determine CPC and ad rank in the ad auction process, AdWords multiplies your specified bid by your quality score.
+To determine CPC and ad rank in the ad auction process, Google Ads multiplies your specified bid by your quality score.

 Unfortunately, no one outside of Google knows exactly how Quality Score is calculated, but we do know that it depends on multiple factors:

 While these factors make up the core of your Quality Score, we still have no idea how each factor is weighted in the algorithm - except for click-through rate, which we know is the most important component.

 This is understandable - the more potential customers who see your ad on search engine and click on it, the stronger the indication that your ads are relevant and helpful to users.